LibrariesHacked/librarieshacked-web-content/tutorials/colouringinmaps.md

 ---
 Title: colouring-in open data maps
 Description: using QGIS to create colouring-in maps from OS open data.
-Date: 2015/09/18
 Type: Tutorial
+Tags:
+Template: tutorialpage
 Author: dave
+Date: 2015/09/18
 GitHub:
+TutorialType: Maps
 TutorialComplexity: medium
 TutorialSkillsRequired: GIS,colouring
 TutorialNeeded: web browser,QGIS
 TutorialTime: 1 hour
-TutorialType: Maps
-Template: tutorialpage
 ---

 Open data can be a headache.  **Ownership** of data isn't straightforward, and if datasets include data under a third-party licence then it can be difficult to separate out what can and can't be published.
 Also, data that an organisation may consider themselves to own may be *derived* from third party data.